-For the last 17 years, that kind of narrative has played out in different forms over the course of his career as a journalist, working in more than 40 countries.
-It also informed the kind of leadership role he would later assume in building out news shows and news companies from the start-up phase.
+For the last 20 years, that kind of narrative has played out in different forms over the course of his career as a journalist, editor, executive, and author, working in more than 40 countries.
+It also informed the kind of leadership role he would later assume in building out news companies, at times from the start-up phase.

 He is currently the Head of Editorial for Intelligence Squared US, a debate series working to restore reasoned analysis and constructive discourse.
 Formerly Executive Producer for GZERO Media at Eurasia Group, and Managing Editor at Brut media, the latter grew by more than 1,600% in subscribership and 1,200% in video views in just over a year, quickly becoming among the top 4 US news publishers on Facebook.
 Part of what engendered that explosive growth was a commitment to excellence in story-telling, honed over the years at more traditional media outlets, such as CNN, National Geographic, and National Public Radio, where he served as the supervising producer that led NPR's flagship news show, "All Things Considered," and managed more than 30 journalists.
 And yet what led him there began with freelancing gigs on shoe-string budgets, culminating into a journalism career that included reporting stints in Afghanistan, Mexico, China, Washington D.C. and Cuba.